Massacre of Kos: Aftermath

 In February 1945, 66 bodies were exhumed from eight mass graves near Linopotis and buried in the Catholic cemetery of Kos.
 In 1954, these bodies were transported to Italy and buried in a WW II memorial in Bari.
 Despite the fact that many bodies were still missing in Kos, no research campaign to locate them was undertaken until 2015.
 Then, a group of Greek and Italian volunteers carried out excavations which unearthed human remains and personal objects.
 The recovered remains were placed in a marble urn at the ossuary of the Catholic cemetery of Kos.

 After the end of the war General Müller was captured in East Prussia by the Red Army and extradited to Greece, where he was sentenced to death by a military court for retaliatory atrocities against civilians in Crete (but not for the events on Kos).
-He was executed by firing squad in Athens on 20 May 1947 and was the only person among those responsible for the massacre who was ever punished.
+He was executed by firing squad in Athens on 20 May 1947 and was the only one punished among those responsible for the massacre.

 The armoire of shame

 In 1994, during the trial of former SS Erich Priebke, documents related to the Kos massacre were uncovered among many other files in an archive found in a wooden cabinet facing a wall (the armoire of shame) in the chancellery of the military attorney's office in Rome.
 In 2003, inquiries by a parliamentary commission revealed that in January 1960, the Italian military attorney general Gen. Enrico Santacroce had signed a filing order for almost 2,000 Nazi war crime files.
-In the context of the Cold War era, the military attorney general was under strong political pressure to cover up the material by ministers G. Martino and P. Taviani who feared that Germany, Italy's NATO ally, would be disturbed.
+In the context of the Cold War era, the military attorney general was under strong political pressure to cover up the material by ministers G. Martino and P. Taviani who feared that Germany, Italy's NATO ally, would be offended.